 Forest School

-At Kettleshulme St James we value the dimension which Forest School sessions bring to our curriculum and more importantly the way that the sessions enhance the experiences which they expose our children too.
+We value the dimension which Forest School sessions bring to our curriculum and more importantly, the way that the sessions enhance the experiences which they expose our children to.

 It is during these sessions that our children learn the true value of our natural environment, the importance of caring for it and also the skills to name the trees, plants, creatures and habitats around them.

-In addition to this our children also use this opportunity to develop their confidence, resilience, connection with the outdoors and their ability to work as a team in a space where all academic restraints are removed thus making everyone equal.
+In addition to this our children also use this opportunity to develop their confidence, resilience, connection with the outdoors and their ability to work as a team in a space where all academic restraints are removed - thus making everyone equal.

-Sessions for Forest Class take place in our Quiet Garden and around the edges of our school field,
+Sessions for Forest Class take place in our Quiet Garden and around the edges of our school field.

 During our sessions the children have the chance to: